Our Leadership Team 2020

 F. A Board member becoming President in her eighth year may serve on the Board a ninth year.

-G. The incoming Board becomes active at the joint Board Meeting, or first meeting of the new Board following the Approval of the New Slate of Officers by the members of the Club.
+G. The incoming Board becomes active at the first meeting of the new Board following the election of the New Slate of Officers by the members of the Club.

 ARTICLE IX - PARLIAMENTARY AUTHORITY